AmMiRo/WoeBot-eval/README.md

 Test files for the frontend are located in the same directory as the component or utils they test.

 Tests for the frontend are run in watch mode.
-If tests do not run (due to no file changes since last test run), press `a` in terminal running the tests.
+If tests do not run (due to no file changes since last test run), press `a` in the terminal running the tests.

 ### Backend